-Create a report from the OData feed with Power BI
+Create an Intune report from the OData feed with Power BI

-This article explains how to create a treemap visualization using Power BI Desktop with an interactive filter.
-For example, your CFO might like to how the overall distribution of devices compares to just company owned to personal devices.
+This article explains how to create a treemap visualization of your Intune data using Power BI Desktop that users an interactive filter.
+For example, your CFO might like to know how the overall distribution of devices compares between company-owned devices and personal devices.
 The treemap provides insight into the total number of device types.
-You can review the number of iOS, Android, and Windows devices that are either company owned or personally owned.
+You can review the number of iOS/iPadOS, Android, and Windows devices that are either company owned or personally owned.

 Overview of creating the chart

 To create this chart, you will:

 - Install Power BI Desktop if you don't already have it.

 - Connect to the Intune Data Warehouse data model and retrieve current data for the model.

 - Create or manage the data model relationships.